Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

 References are primitive value types, and are therefore immediately inserted into the subset of the JSON Graph object that will be produced by the abstract set operation.
 However References are handled specially during [Path](http://netflix.github.io/falcor/documentation/paths.html) evaluation.
 If a Reference is encountered when there are still keys left in the [Path](http://netflix.github.io/falcor/documentation/paths.html) to be evaluated, a new [Path](http://netflix.github.io/falcor/documentation/paths.html) is created by concatenating the keys that have yet to be evaluated to the end of the reference [Path](http://netflix.github.io/falcor/documentation/paths.html).
-This process is known as “path optimization”, because the optimized [Path](http://netflix.github.io/falcor/documentation/paths.html) we create is a quicker route to the requested value.
+This process is known as "path optimization", because the optimized [Path](http://netflix.github.io/falcor/documentation/paths.html) we create is a quicker route to the requested value.
 [Path](http://netflix.github.io/falcor/documentation/paths.html) optimization produces the following [Path](http://netflix.github.io/falcor/documentation/paths.html):

 ~~~js
 ["todosById", 44].concat(["done"]) // ["todosById", 44, "done"]